 The house was subject to an ‘eco-conversion’, reducing their carbon footprint from 7 tonnes CO2/year to – 1.3 tonnes CO2/year, a decrease of 119%!

-They achieved this SuperHome status by firstly reducing energy consumption with loft and wall insulation, draft proofing, low energy and LED light bulbs, ‘A’ rated appliances, solar security lights and many other measures.
+We achieved this SuperHome status by firstly reducing energy consumption with loft and wall insulation, draft proofing, low energy and LED light bulbs, ‘A’ rated appliances, solar security lights and many other measures.

 Electricity is provided by a combination of a wind turbine and solar PV panels, both with on-grid inverters.
 The combination produces power almost every day of the year.